OpenEvalProject/evals/manuscripts/elife-93481/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02qz8b764 Cold Spring Harbor Laboratory Cold Spring Harbor United States
+1. Cold Spring Harbor Laboratory Cold Spring Harbor United States ([ROR:02qz8b764](https://ror.org/02qz8b764))
-2. https://ror.org/05qghxh33 Program in Neurobiology, Stony Brook University Stony Brook United States
+2. Program in Neurobiology, Stony Brook University Stony Brook United States ([ROR:05qghxh33](https://ror.org/05qghxh33))
-3. https://ror.org/00py81415 Department of Neurobiology, Duke University Durham United States
+3. Department of Neurobiology, Duke University Durham United States ([ROR:00py81415](https://ror.org/00py81415))
 4. Department of Neural and Behavioral Sciences, Penn State College of Medicine Hershey United States
-5. https://ror.org/00py81415 Department of Biomedical Engineering, Duke University Durham United States
+5. Department of Biomedical Engineering, Duke University Durham United States ([ROR:00py81415](https://ror.org/00py81415))

 † Corresponding author

 ## Abstract

 Axo-axonic cells (AACs), also called chandelier cells (ChCs) in the cerebral cortex, are the most distinctive type of GABAergic interneurons described in the neocortex, hippocampus, and basolateral amygdala (BLA).
 AACs selectively innervate glutamatergic projection neurons (PNs) at their axon initial segment (AIS), thus may exert decisive control over PN spiking and regulate PN functional ensembles.
 However, the brain-wide distribution, synaptic connectivity, and circuit function of AACs remain poorly understood, largely due to the lack of specific and reliable experimental tools.
-Here, we have established an intersectional genetic strategy that achieves specific and comprehensive targeting of AACs throughout the mouse brain based on their lineage ( Nkx2.1 ) and molecular ( Unc5b , Pthlh ) markers.
+Here, we have established an intersectional genetic strategy that achieves specific and comprehensive targeting of AACs throughout the mouse brain based on their lineage (Nkx2.1) and molecular (Unc5b, Pthlh) markers.
 We discovered that AACs are deployed across essentially all the pallium-derived brain structures, including not only the dorsal pallium-derived neocortex and medial pallium-derived hippocampal formation, but also the lateral pallium-derived claustrum–insular complex, and the ventral pallium-derived extended amygdaloid complex and olfactory centers.
 AACs are also abundant in anterior olfactory nucleus, taenia tecta, and lateral septum.
 AACs show characteristic variations in density across neocortical areas and layers and across subregions of the hippocampal formation.
 Neocortical AACs comprise multiple laminar subtypes with distinct dendritic and axonal arborization patterns.
 Retrograde monosynaptic tracing from AACs across neocortical, hippocampal, and BLA regions reveal shared as well as distinct patterns of synaptic input.
 Specific and comprehensive targeting of AACs facilitates the study of their developmental genetic program and circuit function across brain structures, providing a ground truth platform for understanding the conservation and variation of a bona fide cell type across brain regions and species.

 ## Introduction